Are you trying to learn everything about Cricut Design Space and don’t even know where to start?

 Left Panel – Insert Shapes, Images & More

+With the top panel (that I just explained in detail), you will edit your designs.
 But where do they all come from?
-They all come from the Cricut Design Space Left Panel.
+They all come from the left panel.

 This panel has seven options:

-– Projects: Add ready to cut projects from Cricut Access.
+– Projects: add ready-to-cut projects from Cricut Access.

-– Images: Pick single images from Cricut Access, and cartridges to create a project.
+– Images: pick single images from Cricut Access and cartridges to create a project.

-– Uploads: Upload your images and cut files to the program.
+– Uploads: upload your images and cut files to the program.

-Now, that we saw a little preview of what everything was for on this panel.
+Now that we saw a little preview of what everything was for on this panel.
 Let’s see what happens when you click on each of those buttons.

-Templates help you to visualize and see how your project will fit on a particular surface.
+Templates help you visualize and see how your project will fit on a particular surface.
 I think this feature is just out of this world.

 If you want to personalize fashion items, this tool is marvelous because you can select sizes and different types of clothing.
-Plus they also have a lot of various categories that you can choose from.
+Plus, they also have a lot of various categories that you can choose from.

 Note: templates are just for you to visualize.
 Nothing will be cut when you finish designing and send your project to be cut.

-If you wish to cut right away, then Projects is where you want to go!
-Once you select your project, you can customize it; or click on make it, and follow the cutting instructions.
+If you wish to cut right away, then “Projects” is where you want to go!
+Once you select your project, you can customize it; or click on “Make it” and follow the cutting instructions.

 Images are perfect when you are putting together your own projects; with them, you can add an extra touch and personality to your crafts.

-Right Panel – Learn All about Layers
+Right Panel – Learn All About Layers

 Layers represent every single element or design that is on the canvas area.